popularowl/11ty-static-web/content/index.md

 # 11ty Static Web

-A lean example of static web site, powered by <a href="https://www.11ty.dev/" target="_blank" rel="noopener">11ty static site generator</a>.
+A lean example of static web site, powered by [11ty static site generator](https://www.11ty.dev/).
 Static site generators help to convert websites in to a set of static HTML files.

-This project is built to showcase different ways of hosting static web projects.
-And how to ***automate all the necesarry steps*** while freeing significant amount of time.
+[Detailed tutorial](https://www.htmlcenter.com/blog/how-to-build-static-website-with-11ty/) explains how this website was built.

 Enjoy!